DezziDez/Potentulus/src/site/notes/Sizes.md

 Character gains various benefits and restrictions from being larger or smaller.

 Carry capacity:
-As character get bigger or smaller, they gain or lose [[Items/Carry Capacity\|Carry Capacity]].
+As character get bigger or smaller, they gain or lose [[Items/Carry Capacity and Inventory\|Carry Capacity and Inventory]].
 The base bulk of an item is relative to medium sized characters.
-	- Larger than medium: The bulk of items reduced by 1 to at least 0 for every size above medium.
-Including items that would normally be impossible to carry due to bulks higher than 2.
+	- Larger than medium: The bulk of items are reduced by 1 to at least 0 for every size above medium.
+Including items that would normally be impossible to carry due to bulks higher than 2 or 3.
-	- Smaller than medium: The bulk of items increases by 1 for every below medium.
-This may make some items impossible to carry due to having bulks higher than 2.
+	- Smaller than medium: The bulk of items increases by 1 for every size below medium.
+This may make some items impossible to carry due to having bulks higher than 2 or 3.